craig-m/mpcontainer/README.md

 Planning to do some of the following.

+* use [liquidsoap](https://www.liquidsoap.info/) containers for High availability, and to add some radio station logic etc. Use stream silence detection to swap between MPD servers.
+* feed MPD audio stream/s to a pool of [Icecast](https://icecast.org/) containers so we can scale out for more listeners.
 * secondary MPD container for alternate stream.
-* feed MPD audio stream/s to a pool of [Icecast](https://icecast.org/) containers so we can scale out for more listeners.
-* use [liquidsoap](https://www.liquidsoap.info/) containers for High availability, and to add some radio station logic etc. Use stream silence detection to swap between MPD servers.
-* multi-stage build containers, compile MPD from source.

 ## Use